-Specific learning materials are available in the School to educate and upskill supply chains, which enables a common understanding across client, designer, main contractor, and supplier communities.
+Specific learning materials are available via the School’s resource library to educate and upskill supply chains, helping to enable a common understanding across client, designer, main contractor, FM service provider, supplier and subcontractor communities.

 Material Exchange PlatformsView the map

-Material Exchange Platforms (MEPs) are location based and online services that help excess but usable materials and products can be exchanged from one user to another, reducing the volume of waste to landfill and frequently supporting local community projects.
+Material Exchange Platforms (MEPs) are location based and online services that help excess but usable materials and products to be exchanged from one user to another, reducing both carbon and waste to landfill and frequently supporting local community projects.

 Use the map to find out the locations of MEPs in the UK and to find out more information on exchanging material.
-You may have surplus stock from a recently finished project, or are looking for second hand upcycled furniture; these are some examples of how you might use MEPs.
+You may have surplus stock from a recently finished project, or are looking to donate or secure second hand upcycled furniture; these are some examples of how you might use MEPs.